wp-plugins/wp-live-chat-software-for-wordpress/readme.txt

 == Installation ==

-1. Upload `livechat.php` to the `/wp-content/plugins/` directory
+1. Upload `livechat.php` and `plugin_files` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Sign up to create your new live chat account: https://www.livechatinc.com/en/signup/
-4. Put your license number in your plugin settings (you will find it in live chat Dashboard).
-5. It works!
+3. Click the 'Live Chat' menu on the left.
+4. Follow the instructions.

 == Frequently Asked Questions ==